global-soft-ba/decisionTable/validators/expressionlanguages/ReadMe.md

 $ brew install antlr
 ```

-#Create Code Generation for Validator
+# Create Code Generation for Parser

 Following command must be executed in directory of the .g4 file.
 ```